List of Star Wars creatures: Tra'cor

 The "Tra'cor" is an amphibious relative of the rancor.
 Like the rancor, it possessed a hostile temper, but is smaller than the rancor and almost completely water bound.
 The tra'cor will feed on moss and grasses growing underwater, but will also eat meat whenever it presents itself.
 These water creatures wait to ambush creatures that come to the water to have a drink.
 It is found on the planet Socorro and will also walk on land.

 Treppok

 Treppoks are enormous fish that grow up to 30 m (100 ft) long on the ocean planet of Baralou.
 They are the herd animals of the sentient species Krikthasi.

 Tunnel snake

 Tunnel snakes are poisonous snakes found in jungle regions of planets, such as Kashyyyk and Wayland.

 Tuskcat

 Tuskcats are tiger-like animals that live on Naboo and possibly other planets, such as Orto Plutonia.
 They had very long saber-tooth fangs, hence their name, and are also called "Nabooan Tusked Panthers" or Nabooan tusk-cat.

 U

 Ubeba

 Ubebas are simians, native to the planet Cholganna.

 Ugja

 Ugja are solitary creatures, native to the planet Cholganna.

-Ugnaught

-Ugnaughts are small, humanoid creatures that are seen commonly on Bespin.
-In The Mandalorian chapter 1, there is an Ugnaught named Kuill who used to work for the empire.
-He was a slave and worked hard to buy his freedom.
-Ugnaughts can also be found in The Empire Strikes Back.
-They work on the machine that freezes Han Solo in carbonite.